 Students who pursue the Philosophy and Religion minor must complete 21 semester hours of course work in Philosophy, Religion, and related disciplines.
 At least six of the semester hours must be at the 300/400 level.
-No more than six credits may come from disciplines other than PHI or REL.
+No more than six credits may come from disciplines other than PHI, REL, or an approved 3-credit LNC.